Current Professional Learning Opportunities

 Co-Teaching with a Culturally Responsive Lens

-Instructors: Claudia Fox Tree & JoAnne Kazis
+Instructors: Dr. Claudia Fox Tree & JoAnne Kazis

 Cost: $325 IDEAS members /$390 non-members